128technology/docs/docs/cc_fips_conductor_install.md

 8. Type `exit` to leave the Linux shell and return to the PCLI.
 9. Type `quit` to log out from PCLI.

 You have now completed security validation of the installation.

 ### Configure the Token

-Once the system has been setup for the first time, the next step is to provision credentials for SSR software access on the conductor.
+After the system has been set up for the first time, the next step is to provision credentials for SSR software access on the conductor.
 Provisioning the software credentials on the conductor propagates those settings down to all of the managed routers.

 From the root user in the workflow above, run the `pcli` command to access the PCLI and configure the token.